-- Pupils in Year 5 visit the local secondary school for a taster day each year - The SENCo from the receiving secondary schools is invited to the Annual Review of Statemented / EHC children in Year 5 - Headteachers from the two main feeder secondary schools hold an information evening at St Helen's for parent/carers/carers of Year 5 children. - Pupils in Year 6 make visits to the local secondary schools and take part in a variety of activities to prepare for transition. - The Assistant Headteacher for Inclusion has a meeting with the SENCo from the main feeder secondary schools to discuss children on the SEN register. - Additional meetings are arranged with Year 6 parent/carers and the Assistant Headteacher for Inclusion if necessary to provide information and advice about transition - All Code of Practice paperwork is passed onto the receiving secondary school. - The Assistant Headteacher for Inclusion makes arrangements for some children to have extra visits to the secondary school if appropriate. - The Head of Year 7 from St Bernard's and St Thomas More visits to speak to the pupils and class teacher with parents, visits to preschool settings if appropriate, contacting any involved outside agencies and organising appropriate staff training.
+- The SENCo from the receiving secondary schools is invited to the Annual Review of Statemented / EHC children in Year 5 - Senior staff from the two main feeder secondary schools hold an information session at St Helen's for parent/carers/carers of Year 5 children. - Pupils in Year 6 make visits to the local secondary schools and take part in a variety of activities to prepare for transition. - The Assistant Headteacher for Inclusion has a meeting with the SENCo from the main feeder secondary schools to discuss children on the SEN register. - Additional meetings are arranged with Year 6 parent/carers and the Assistant Headteacher for Inclusion if necessary to provide information and advice about transition - All Code of Practice paperwork is passed onto the receiving secondary school. - The Assistant Headteacher for Inclusion makes arrangements for some children to have extra visits to the secondary school if appropriate. - The Head of Year 7 from St Bernard's and St Thomas More visits to speak to the pupils and class teacher